rmroot/ng-example/README.md

 # NgExample
 This is a demonstration repository that goes along with a series of blogs.
 The purpose of this repository is to provide a variety of examples of Angular's functionality.
+The examples exist in their own modules within the application.
+To view them in action, build and run the application.

 ## Building/Running
 ### Web